 Bachelor of Business Administration in Accounting

 The demand for accounting professionals with excellent character and integrity has never been stronger.
-Evangel’s accounting curriculum is designed to meet that need by preparing students for Certified Public Accountant (CPA) and Certified Management Accountant (CMA) exams.
+Evangel’s accounting curriculum is designed to prepare graduates to become a Certified Public Accountant (CPA) and/or a Certified Management Accountant (CMA).
 The curriculum design, small class sizes, individual instruction and faith-based values contribute to the success of our Accounting majors finding positions with the top public accounting firms in the nation as well as in corporate, nonprofit and government accounting positions.

-Students in this major will complete the business core requirements that provide a foundation in economics, management, accounting, marketing, law, finance, business communications, international business and strategic management.
+Students in this major will complete the business foundation requirements, including economics, management, accounting, marketing, law, finance, business communications, international business and strategic management.
 The major also requires courses in operations management, accounting software, intermediate accounting, cost accounting, advanced accounting, government & nonprofit accounting, information systems management, auditing, Federal income tax I, and three credits from forensics accounting, Federal Income Tax II, accounting internship, or other business-related courses.

 Program Plan (pdf)